A Guide to Summer in Puglia

 Another noticeable feature of Puglia’s stunning coastline is its abundance of cliff faces, which has made it a hugely popular location for thrill-seekers.
 This is highlighted by the Red Bull Cliff Diving Series, which takes place off the town of Polignano a Mare every June.

-While there are many Italian festivals year-round, Puglia sees the majority of its occasions take place during July and August, making this a great time to visit if you’re looking for some local energy!
-There is a range of jazz festivals across the region during summer, with the main attractions being Bari in Jazz and the Locomotive Jazz Festival, taking place across Lecce, Taranto, Ceglie Messapica and Castro.
+There is a range of jazz festivals across the region during the summer, with the main attractions being Bari in Jazz and the Locomotive Jazz Festival, taking place across Lecce, Taranto, Ceglie Messapica and Castro.

 Religious Festivals in Puglia